Christianity and Druze

-Christian Church and Druze Khalwa in Shuf Mountains: Historically, the Druzes and the Christians in the Shuf Mountains lived in complete harmony.
+Christian Church and Druze Khalwa in Shuf Mountains: Historically, the Druze and the Christians in the Shuf Mountains lived in complete harmony.

 Christianity and Druze are Abrahamic religions that share a historical traditional connection with some major theological differences.
 The two faiths share a common place of origin in the Middle East and are both monotheistic.
 Christian and Druze communities share a long history of interaction dating back roughly a millennium, particularly in Mount Lebanon.
 Over the centuries, they have interacted and lived together peacefully, sharing common social and cultural landscapes, despite occasional exceptions.
 Moreover, Druze beliefs, scriptures and teachings incorporate several elements from Christianity.

-Historically, the relationship between the Druze and Christians has been characterized by harmony and peaceful coexistence, with amicable relations between the two groups prevailing throughout history, with the exception of some periods, including 1860 Mount Lebanon civil war.
+Historically, the relationship between the Druze and Christians has been characterized by harmony and peaceful coexistence.
+The divisions within society mainly ran along the lines of class distinction between elites and commoners (alahi) instead of along religious divides in places like Mount Lebanon.
+Amicable relations between the two groups prevailed throughout history, with the exception of some periods, including 1860 Mount Lebanon civil war.
 In the Levant region, the conversion of Druze to Christianity was a common practice.
 Throughout history, there have been instances where prominent members of the Druze community, including some of Shihab dynasty members, as well as the Abi-Lamma clan, embraced Christianity.
+Bashir Shahib II even presented himself as Druze to Druze populations and as Christian to Christian populations.

 The Maronite Catholics and the Druze set the foundation for what is now Lebanon in the early 18th century, through a governing and social system known as the "Maronite-Druze dualism" in Mount Lebanon Mutasarrifate.
 Interaction between Christians (members of the Maronite, Eastern Orthodox, Melkite, and other churches) and the Druze resulted in the establishment and existence of mixed villages and towns in Mount Lebanon, Chouf, Wadi al-Taym, Jabal al-Druze, the Galilee region, Mount Carmel, and the Golan Heights.

 Druze doctrine teaches that Christianity is to be "esteemed and praised", as the Gospel writers are regarded as "carriers of wisdom".
 Additionally, the Druze catechism prophesies the dominance of Christianity over Islam in the Last Judgment.
 The Druze faith incorporates some elements of Christianity, along with adopting Christian elements and teachings found in the Epistles of Wisdom.
 Both religions revered and hold Jesus in high regard as a central figure and the awaited messiah, alongside other shared figures such as the Virgin Mary, John the Baptist, Saint George, Elijah, Luke the Evangelist, and Job.
 Moreover, important figures from the Old Testament such as Adam, Noah, Abraham, Moses, and Jethro are considered important prophets of God in the Druze faith, being among the seven prophets who appeared in different periods of history.